A fast deep-learning approach to probing primordial black hole populations in gravitational wave events

-Hierarchical Bayesian inference is the standard tool to extract such hyperparameters from GW catalogs~\cite{He:2023yvl,Huang:2024wse,Andres-Carcasona:2024wqk}, relying critically on accurate single-event posterior samples.
-However, as detections climb into the hundreds, the combined cost of generating per-event posteriors and sampling the population likelihood grows rapidly, rendering full hierarchical analysis increasingly impractical.
-Moreover, this method demands careful incorporation of selection biases, which can further magnify computational overhead and methodological complexity.
-Neural-network-based single-event inference schemes (e.g.~\cite{Leyde:2023iof}) can accelerate the former process, but the approximate single-event posterior they directly estimate may introduce biases in the recovered population hyperparameters and complicate their seamless integration into hierarchical frameworks.
+{ Hierarchical Bayesian inference (HBA) is the standard tool for extracting population hyperparameters, such as the primordial black hole abundance $f_\text{PBH}$, from GW catalogs } \cite{He:2023yvl,Huang:2024wse,Andres-Carcasona:2024wqk}, relying critically on accurate single-event posterior samples.
+However, as detections climb into the hundreds, the combined cost of generating per-event posteriors and sampling the population likelihood grows rapidly, rendering full hierarchical analysis increasingly challenging.
+Neural network based single-event inference schemes (e.g.~\cite{Leyde:2023iof}) can accelerate the former process, but inferring black hole population properties from event-parameter posterior distributions remains a bottleneck.
 Given the large number of events expected from upcoming detector networks, there is a growing need for new methods to efficiently measure PBH population hyperparameters from GW events.

-Here we present a deep-learning-based inference approach, built upon Transformer architectures and normalizing flows, that directly maps collections of GW posterior samples onto joint PBH population posteriors, to overcome these challenges.
-Our model delivers unbiased estimates of key hyperparameters, most notably the fraction of PBHs in dark matter $f_\text{PBH}$, using only $\mathcal{O}(1)$ s on a single GPU, a speed-up of over five orders of magnitude over standard Markov Chain Monte Carlo (MCMC)-based population analysis.
-Furthermore, even when directly using the fast inference results of single GW event parameters, our model can unbiasedly infer the population model parameters.
-As a result, our method achieves the current Pareto optimality between computational cost and accuracy to the best of our knowledge.
+Deep learning based inference may provide a viable alternative approach.
+For example, Ref.~\cite{Wong:2020jdt} applied it to population parameter inference in the absence of measurement systematics and statistical uncertainties, while Ref.~\cite{Cheung:2021orb} used the neural network as an emulator for the population probability density function.
+Here we present a deep learning based inference approach, built upon Transformer architectures and normalizing flows, that maps collections of GW posterior samples onto joint PBH population posteriors, to overcome these challenges. { Our method delivers estimates of key hyperparameters that are consistent with those obtained from HBA within the same inference framework, while achieving an order-of-magnitude speedup. } As a result, it provides a fast alternative with acceptable accuracy.